-- In Housepets!, King and Bailey are married.
+- The dogs King and Bailey are married, though King is a former human.
 The vet who helps deliver their puppies is rather sarcastic about this, apparently seeing it as an example of people spoiling their pets, and feeling that Bailey's owner should be more involved than King.

 - Wolves Miles and Lucretia are "mated" with three pups but not legally "married."
 Once Miles remarks that he'd like to "marry my wife someday."

 - Sabrina the cat is almost forced to marry an African leopard prince she made a Childhood Marriage Promise to, but her current boyfriend (a dog) derails the ceremony.

 - In Our Shadow: The artist has stated that the post-human evolved animals don't really do "marriage," with the one exception seen in the comic being a political marriage between the founder of the Kangaroo Kingdom and the daughter of one of the tribal chiefs he defeated.

 - Gravity Falls: In the episode "The Love God", Mabel set up Waddles the pig and Gompers the goat together and has Stan officiate their wedding.